bryntum/chronograph/src/guides/BasicFeatures.md

 ChronoGrah optimizes the computations, based on the assumption of the purity of computation functions.
 If none of the inputs of some field computation has changed - there's no need to re-compute it.

 The "has not changed" fact is checked using the equality check.
-It can be overriden by providing a `equality` config option to the field.
+It can be overriden by providing a [[Field.equality]] config option to the field.
 By default equality is checked with `===` operator.

 For example, if we don't care about the case of the letters